 - Heat a grill pan until flaming hot and add the green beans.
 Or, add the green beans to a grill basket and place on a medium-hot charcoal or gas grill.
 Grill until green beans get some nice charred color and are slightly soft, tossing occasionally (5-10 minutes, depending on how hot the grill is).

 - Meanwhile, whisk together the mayonnaise (1/2 cup), gochujang (1 tablespoon), soy sauce (1 teaspoon), and toasted sesame oil (1/8 teaspoon).

 - Serve green beans tossed with the gochujang mayo and topped with sesame seeds and green onions.

-- Don't have a grill?
+- Don't have a grill or grill pan?
 No problem!
 You can sautè the green beans or roast them as an alternative.

 - Variation: try using broccoli, asparagus, cauliflower, or other veggies in place of the green beans.